mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 ### Checking a Stream's Status
-An Event Receiver checks the current status of an event stream by making an HTTP GET request to the stream's status endpoint.
+An Event Receiver checks the current status of an event stream by making an HTTP GET request to the stream's Status Endpoint.
 On receiving a valid request the Event Transmitter responds with a 200 OK response containing a {{!JSON}}
 object with a single attribute "status", whose string value is the value of the stream's status.